CINBCUniversal/sassypam/README.md

 # SassyPAM

-SassyPam is our distributed style toolkit for different apps
+SassyPam is our distributed style toolkit for different apps.
+Currently you can use SassyPAM using Ruby or Bower.
+More integrations our coming out soon!

-## Installation
+## Ruby Installation

 Add this line to your application's Gemfile: